hurtigruten/enzo/README.md

 * Add versioning to urls
 * Retry if requests failed? (after wait?)
 * PG needs to start using the new config
-* Package with Deno install and install it as a window service.
+* Package with Deno install.
 Then use "Deploy a Windows Service" in Octopus to deploy updates.
 * ~~"Only one usage of each socket address" happens sometimes.
 Increase the number of TCP ports and reduce wait time before closing connection on the server~~

 # Long term tasks / Future Ideas